JG21243/PDFQuery_Annoy_Streamlit/README.md

-# ADD/ADHD Project Manager App
+# Project Manager App

-This is a Streamlit application that uses OpenAI's GPT-3 to generate a schedule and prioritize tasks for individuals with ADD/ADHD.
+This is a Streamlit application that uses OpenAI's GPT-3 to assist users in generating a schedule and prioritizing tasks.

 ## Getting Started